laravel/docs/queries.md

         return false;
     });

 If you are updating database records while chunking results, your chunk results could change in unexpected ways.
-So, when updating records while chunking, it is always best to use the `chunkById` method instead.
+If you plan to update the retrieved records while chunking, it is always best to use the `chunkById` method instead.
 This method will automatically paginate the results based on the record's primary key:

     DB::table('users')->where('active', false)
         ->chunkById(100, function ($users) {